robwco/workshop-marketing/rfps.md

 <div class="reading wrap" markdown="1">

+Of course, it's always better to [get work by referral](/referrals) BUT simply responding to 1-2 RFPs per week can mean millions of dollars in added revenue (over years of operation) for *not that much extra effort*.

+That's a great opportunity.

+And with the right approach, you can reduce the intimidation factor substantially.
+This guide will show you how - and it will help you create a system that takes just 1 – 2 hours a week to manage.

+If you follow the advice, I guarantee you'll be able to reply to projects (with realistic budgets and great people at the helm) no matter how busy you are.

 ### "So how can I make RFPs suck less?"

 RFPs suck because they're time consuming.

-Often there's not a lot of feedback involved in the process (or you don't take advantage of the feedback loop that's there) and you're left feeling like you just sent a carefully crafted proposal into a black hole.
+Often there's not a lot of feedback involved in the process (or you don't take advantage of the feedback available) and you're left feeling like you just sent a carefully crafted proposal into a black hole.

 These failed proposals feel pointless and you can't help but wonder if you ever had a shot in the first place.

-The keyword to focus on here is "feel."
-You only feel because they're actually not that pointless of an activity.
-They just feel that way.
-The truth is if you do some simple math, you actually have a pretty good shot at landing an RFP.
+The truth is if you do some simple math, you *actually* have a pretty good shot at landing an RFP.

 As a point of reference, most RFP issuers I've interviewed received less than 30 proposals total.

-If you're just average at sending proposals (and respond to one a week) that means you're guaranteed to land a couple gigs from RFPs every year.
+That means if you're just average at sending proposals (and respond to one a week) you're guaranteed to land a couple gigs from RFPs every year.

-That's not a bad ROI as long as responding to one per week doesn't make you hate your life.
+With the average budget size of 30-40k for an RFP, that's not a bad ROI as long as responding to one per week doesn't make you hate your life.

 So let's talk about how to make the process a lot easier.

-## Make creating proposals easier by re-using elements everyone asks for
+## Make creating proposals easier by re-using the stuff everyone asks for

 The truth is most RFPs ask for the exact same things.

 RFP specifications are so similar in fact, you can apply to 90% of them with almost an identical proposal.

-Instead of wasting time remaking your proposal from scratch, you can create a great proposal once that you re-use forever.
+Instead of wasting time remaking your proposal from scratch, you can create a great proposal once that you re-use again and again.

-So what are some elements you should have ready to go?
+So what are the elements you should have ready to go?

 </div>